Pie Traynor: Playing career

 The Pirates won the pennant again in 1927 with Traynor hitting .342 with five home runs and 106 runs batted in, but they lost to the New York Yankees in the 1927 World Series.
 In November of that year, members of the Baseball Writers' Association of America selected him as the third baseman for the 1927 all-star major league team.
 Traynor hit .337 and produced a career-high 124 runs batted in during the 1928 season despite hitting only three home runs and finished in sixth place in the NL MVP Award balloting.
 He continued to be a cornerstone for the Pirates, posting a .356 batting average in 1929.

 Traynor hit for a career-high .366 average in 1930.
 A different baseball was used in MLB in 1931, and Traynor's batting average decreased to .298.
 Despite the decline in his average, Traynor supported the use of the new ball, saying that the 1930 ball had caused too large of an advantage for hitters and had led to lopsided games that had ultimately decreased interest in the sport.
 In 1933 MLB held its inaugural All-Star Game and, Traynor was selected as a reserve player for the NL team.

 Traynor's last full season was in 1934 when he hit over .300 for the ninth time in ten seasons, and was named as the starting third baseman for the NL in the 1934 All-Star Game.
-During the 1934 season, his throwing arm was injured in a play at home plate and his defense began to suffer as a result.
-Traynor played his final game on August 14, 1937.
+During the 1934 season, his throwing arm was injured in a play at home plate, and his defense began to suffer as a result.
+That June, he became the Pirates' manager.
+After playing in only 55 games in 1935, Traynor was a full-time manager in 1936.
+He played his final game on August 14, 1937, scoring the game-winning run as a pinch runner in the ninth inning.